mstocco/mariostoc.co/content/traininglog/20210328-ironman2021-22weeksout.md

 Once in the north end of _Thetis Park_, I added some single-track to this ride with a go at _"Comfy Wooden Chair"_.
 Some features I previously missed, I rode today but it wasn't a totally clean ride.
 Getting back on to _Bellamy Trail_ I had a rock garden of a hill to navigate.
 Here it starts...
 <!---->
-I have been previously climbing this section but today, a lack of juice in the legs had me pushing the bike the last 50m.
-I kept climbing, or tryed to climb.
-I stopped for some sugar and a breather half way up _Mount Stewart_ an had another push-bike session before the crease of that hill.
+I have been making to the top of that rock garden on previous rides; today I needed to push the bike the last 50m.
+Regardless I kept riding up from there.
+I stopped for some sugar and a breather half way up _Scafe Hill Trail_ an had another push-bike session before the cresting the _Mount Stewart Trail_.

 What goes up...
 It was a blast coming down off the hill.

-I doubled back down _Highland Road_, an spent some time exploring the area near _Panhandle Trail_.
+I doubled back down _Highland Road_ and spent some time exploring the area near _Panhandle Trail_.
 There was another trail nearby called the _Hector Connector_ that I seen friends on Strava ride.
 I went in search for that.
-I should be careful what I wish for as that trail is a goat path rated as Black Diamond &diamond;.
+I should be careful what I wish for as that trail is a goat path rated as black diamond **&diamond;**.
 Needless to say I walked more that I rode the tricky parts.

 I was passed by a grandma on an e-bike on the _Goose_; legs were feeling it at the end.